kubeckaj/JKCS.py-Manual/docs/source/JKML.rst

 The delta-ML does perform significantly better and low level theory calculations are usually cheap to perform.

-The structures should be provided in pickled database .pkl (see JKQCpickle manual).
-The file naming must have specific format.
+The structures should be provided in a pickled database.pkl file (see ``JKQCpickle`` manual).
+The file naming must have specific format (you can try, i.e. with caution, to use ``JKname`` to rename your files).
 See examples:

 .. code::